Therapeutic Use Exemptions (TUE)

 All players have the right to the best medical treatment.

-Any player taking part in a major competition, who takes or intends to take medication that contains or may contain one of these substances or who uses or intends to use one of these methods, must apply for a TUE.
-This avoids the risk of sanctions in case of a positive test.
+Any player taking part in a FIBA competition, who takes or intends to take medication that contains or may contain one of these substances or who uses or intends to use one of these methods, must apply for a TUE.
+This avoids the risk of sanctions in the event of a positive test.

 - Download the TUE application form here.

-- Have your doctor/physician fill-in the TUE application form.
+- Have your doctor/physician fill-in the TUE application form, including a short summary of your clinical condition and the need for a TUE.

-- Send it back to FIBA or your National Basketball Federation (see above) at least 30 days prior to the beginning of the competition/championship (exceptional circumstances may allow for a shorter deadline).
+- Send the application to FIBA at least 30 days prior to the beginning of the competition/championship (exceptional circumstances may allow for a shorter deadline).

-- Once a TUE is requested, the FIBA TUE Committee, a panel of experts, reviews your request.
-A TUE will be granted if the following criteria are met:
+A TUE will be granted if all of the following criteria are met:

 - The substance does not enhance your performance beyond what brings you back to normal health;